junkfix/config-editor-card/README.md

 ## Installation

 ### Step 1
-You will also need to install a custom component https://github.com/htmltiger/config-editor
+You will **also** need to install a custom component https://github.com/htmltiger/config-editor to reads/writes files

 * **[HACS](https://hacs.xyz/)**